devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 ## get_chunks_in_group_by_tracking_id

-> <BookmarkData> get_chunks_in_group_by_tracking_id(tr_dataset, group_tracking_id, page)
+> <BookmarkGroupResponse> get_chunks_in_group_by_tracking_id(tr_dataset, group_tracking_id, page, opts)

 Get Chunks in Group by Tracking ID

-Get Chunks in Group by Tracking ID  Route to get all chunks for a group.
+Route to get all chunks for a group.
 The response is paginated, with each page containing 10 chunks.
 Support for custom page size is coming soon.
 Page is 1-indexed.

 ### Examples